caneparesearch/CASM_scripts/CASM_instructions_Damien.md

 $E-\mu x$ is the <potential_energy> in results.json

 Next, at each temperature interval, fix temperature and vary $\mu$ across the range determined before.
-Do both $\mu$_up and $\mu$_down scan.
+Do both $\mu$ _up and $\mu$ _down scan.
 This means that if the $\mu$ range is from 0.2 to 0.4, do 2 separate scans from 0.2-0.4, and from 0.4-0.2. **IMPORTANT**: the starting structure must be from the final structure at the end of the T_up procedure.
+The starting structure for both $\mu$ _up and $\mu$ _down is different as the ground state at the lower $\mu$ and upper $\mu$ is different!
 This is done by changing this part of the monte.json file to the path which contains the final structure:
 ```
 "motif" : {
         "configdof" : "../../T_up_0/chempot_-0.60/conditions.1/final_state.json"